danielabar/meblog/src/markdown/rails-slack-app-part1.md

 ## TODO
 * list my Ruby, Rails versions
 * Possibly [diagram](https://excalidraw.com/) of Slack Oauth2 flow with Rails app and ngrok
-* Somewhere: tradeoff between using a gem that does a lot of the heavy lifting, but introduces seeming "magic" vs writing it all yourself via first principles (use Slack http api directly with a gem like Faraday or http party)
 * Aside: for extra security, use [token rotation](https://api.slack.com/authentication/rotation), but I couldn't find that this is implemented in slack-ruby-bot-server-events gem
 * ref Slack OAuth: https://api.slack.com/authentication/oauth-v2
 * Assumptions: Reader has beginner to intermediate familiarity with Rails and is also familiar with Slack (as an end user, not developer).